 In Gjenesi 10, you saw that the Friulian Senaar (placename) is equivalent to the English Shinar.

 The reflexive verb fermâsi translates literally as to stop oneself.
-It can be taken here in the sense of to settle.
+It can be taken here in the sense of to dwell.

 si fermarin li